cosimameyer/cosimameyer.com/content/post/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ---

-## Add clipboard buttons to the code
+## Add Clipboard Buttons to the Code

 I like the integration that GitHub offers - to follow this example, I used [Justin's tutorial](https://digitaldrummerj.me/hugo-add-copy-code-snippet-button/) and implemented a "Copy" button that shows up next to code lines.